Azure/aca-dotnet-workshop/docs/aca/04-aca-dapr-stateapi/index.md

 ```

 If you have been using the dapr cli commands instead of the aforementioned debugging then you will need to execute the backend api with the resources-path property as follows.

-!!! note
-    Remember to replace the placeholders.
-Remember to use https port number for the Web API application.

 === ".NET 6 or below"